-\\\ New nursing students must attend a 3 day orientation prior to the start of the first semester.
-The new nursing student orientation will be scheduled in the beginning of January for the spring semester and during the month of June for the fall semester.\\\ 3.
-The Acceptance letter will also include information about the Criminal History Background Check (CHBC).
+- 3. The Acceptance letter will also include information about the Criminal History Background Check (CHBC).
 You will be advised to submit a CHBC request within 5 days of the date stated on the admissions letter.
 You must attend to this matter promptly.
 Deadline dates are clearly stated and adhered to.
-No exceptions are made.

-- There is a fee associated with the CHBC and is not controlled by Bergen Community College.
+No exceptions are made. - There is a fee associated with the CHBC and is not controlled by Bergen Community College.
 Fees are subject to change without notification. - If you fail to complete the CHBC by the designated date your application will be deemed ineligible. - If you have lived in several states, the clearance process takes longer.
 All nursing applicants must have a searchable social security number. - Please note that any infraction resulting in an arrest that appears on your CHBC will result in your being deemed ineligible for consideration.
 You will receive a letter from Admissions stating the same.
-No exceptions are made.

-4. Letters will then be sent with further requirements that must be met to begin the program (CPR certification, malpractice insurance, health requirements, etc.).
-Students must comply by a set date.

-- Level I students will be automatically registered into their nursing courses for their first semester (ie, NUR 181, NUR 182 and NUR 183).
+No exceptions are made. - 4.
+Letters will then be sent with further requirements that must be met to begin the program (CPR certification, malpractice insurance, health requirements, etc.).
+Students must comply by a set date. - Level I students will be automatically registered into their nursing courses for their first semester (ie, NUR 181, NUR 182 and NUR 183).
 This information will be included in the acceptance letter. - If denied entrance to the Nursing Program, applicants are advised to visit the Office of Admissions in Room A-115 to change to a general program.
 After being admitted into a general program, students should meet an Academic Advisor in Room A118. - Accepted students may not defer admission.
 If you are unable to attend at the time admission is offered, you must reapply.

-FAO's
+FAQ's

-What kind of Nursing Program does Bergen

-Community College have?
+What kind of Nursing Program does Bergen Community College have?
 Graduates of the Nursing Program earn an Associate in Applied Science degree and are eligible to sit for the NCLEX-RN (National Licensing Examination).
 The program is fully accredited by the ACEN (Accreditation Commission for Education In Nursing, Inc.), formerly the NLNAC (National League for Nursing Accrediting Commission) and the New Jersey Board of Nursing.